b3rn4rdm/SelectedML/README.md

 Organic molecules from QM9 and QM7b are distributed into 3 classes according to some simple rules based on the functional groups.
 ML within these classes improves the out-of-sample prediction errors of HOMO-LUMO gaps, as well as HOMO and LUMO energies.

 Most of the code is organized into scripts.
 For technical reasons, there are separate scripts for QM9 and QM7b.
-Below are explanations how the scripts are used.
-- The first line provides the syntax and the second one shows an example.
-- All directories have to have a "/" at the end.
-- Sometimes, the filenames are with extensions, sometimes without.
-This is because some scripts generate several output files.
-- The output files for the ML results contain a hash generated from a string that contains specific information about that result (dataset, representation, some hyperparameters used, ...).
-I find this easier to use than to put these values in the file name itself, because otherwise the filenames become excessively long concatenations of parameter values.
-- You may need to create new directories to store your data and results.
-- Some variables and hyperparameters have to be changed in the `main` function in the scripts, depending on what you need.
-That's why it's worth taking a look at the main function of each script before you run it.
-- The following packages are required:
+The following packages are required:
 - QMLcode:
 - xyz2mol:
 - scikit-learn:

 In the folder `data_preprocessing/`: